MarkBind/markbind/docs/userGuide/troubleshooting.md

 </span>
 ```

 The table specified by the markdown syntax above will be rendered as a block-level element, which will be included in a inline span element.
 This makes the HTML output invalid.
+A possible fix for the above situation is to wrap the table in a `<div>` element instead.

 <panel header="Example Underlying Error" type="seamless">